d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 Since `data` is often used as a variable name, we will replace it with the pseudonym `gdata`
-(adding the first letter of Gluon), too differentiate the imported `data` module from a variable we might define.
+(adding the first letter of Gluon), to differentiate the imported `data` module from a variable we might define.
 The first step will be to instantiate an `ArrayDataset`, which takes in one or more NDArrays as arguments.